-(a) Remedy harm - the firm took steps to rectify the non-compliant documents and is now fully compliant with the MLRs 2017

-(b) Cooperating with the investigation - the firm has cooperated with the SRA's AML Proactive and AML Investigation teams.
+- a.
+The firm took steps to rectify its failures and put in place a FWRA and PCPs and implemented a new and compliant CMRA template.
+The firm is conducting and documenting risk assessment on files. - b.
+Cooperating with the investigation the firm has cooperated with the SRA's AML Proactive and AML Investigation teams.

-5.10 The adjusted penalty is therefore £6,049.
+5.10 The adjusted penalty is therefore £9,744.

 5.11 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is $\pounds$ 6,049.
+Therefore, no adjustment is necessary, and the financial penalty is £9,744.